Obituary of Msgt. Felix Louis Rivera

 Throughout his service, Felix met many and developed lasting friendships that last to this day.
 Several of his military comrades remain loyal and in touch and are rightfully considered his “brothers.”

-To send flowers to the family of Msgt.
+To send flowers to the family or plant a tree in memory of Msgt.
 Felix Rivera, please visit Tribute Store

 Following his military retirement, he attempted to move his family to Florida to be closer to relatives.
 His struggle to find work quickly brought him and his family back to Arizona where he eventually took a night job at a local grocery store.
 He was no slouch when it came to hard work.
 He kept at it until he was able to secure a daytime civilian position at the VA Hospital, back to serving his country and his comrades in any way he could.
 He finally retired at the age of 69.